m-i-n-a-r/birday/README.md

 - Quick apps launcher
 - Light and dark themes (Android 10 dark mode supported)
 - Selectable accent (no app restart needed, 12 choices)
-- Shimmer effect, because why not
+- Shimmer effect (it can be disabled) and confetti, because why not
 - Name first or surname first choice
 - Notification only for favorite events
 - Hide and show images